Multiphase curved boundary condition in lattice Boltzmann method: Numerical simulations and discussion

 \section{Numerical simulations and discussion}

-In this section, a series of simulations are performed to validate the effectiveness of the present multiphase curved boundary condition.
-Sections \ref{4.1} and \ref{4.2} verify the mass conservation of the present scheme, which is used on a curved substrate or a flat substrate located between the lattice line.
-The section \ref{4.3} quantitatively analyzes the nonideal effect and the interpolating error.
-The section \ref{4.4} investigates the spurious current of the present scheme used for a sessile drop on the flat and curved wetting substrates.
+In this section, a series of simulations are performed to validate the effectiveness of the present multiphase curved BC.
+The sections \ref{sec4.1} and \ref{sec4.2} verify the mass conservation of the present scheme by simulating a drop on a flat or a curved wetting substrate.
+The section \ref{sec4.3} quantitatively analyzes the nonideal effect and the interpolating error.
+The section \ref{sec4.4} compares the spurious currents of the present scheme and MIBC.
 The simulations in these sections apply the rectangular computation domains, whose width and height are 500 and 300 lattice units for the flat substrates and 500 and 600 lattice units for the curved substrates, respectively.
-The present scheme is further demonstrated by simulating drops falling on a curved wetting substrate and comparing with the benchmarks in the section \ref{4.5}, and the computational domain applies the width 600 and height 1200 lattice units.
+The section \ref{sec4.5} simulates drops falling on a curved wetting substrate and compares the results with the benchmarks from the experiments and simulations \citep{Bakshi2007,Fakhari2017}.
+The width and height of the computational domain are 600 and 1200 lattice units, respectively.
 The density fields are initialized by using the equation \cite{Li2016,Huang2011}

-where ${\rho _g}$ and ${\rho _l}$ the two-phase coexistence densities obtained by the Maxwell equal-area construction, the initial interface width is $W = 10$ , ${r_0}$ is the initial radius of the droplet, and $r = \sqrt {{{(x - {x_0})}^2} + {{(y - {y_0})}^2}} $ .
+where ${\rho _g}$ and ${\rho _l}$ are the two-phase coexistence densities calculated by the Maxwell equal-area construction, ${W = 10}$ is the initial interface width, ${r_0}$ is the initial radius the droplet and $r = \sqrt {{{(x - {x_0})}^2} + {{(y - {y_0})}^2}} $ .
 The curvature radius of the curved substrate is 100 lattice units.
-The drop radii take 50, 70 and 100 lattice units for the flat substrate, the curved substrate and the drop falling case, respectively.
-For these simulations, the relaxation time takes 0.8 except 0.65 for the drop falling, and the reduced temperature takes 0.6, at which the liquid/gas density ratio is near to the ambient water/vapor system.
+The drop radii take 50, 70 and 100 lattice units for the flat substrate, the curved substrate and the drop falling cases, respectively.
 The periodic boundary condition is applied at the left and right boundaries, and HBBC is applied at the upper boundary.
 IBC, MIBC and the present scheme are implemented on the substrates, and the chemical-potential BC is used to realize the surface wettability.
-The contact angle θ of the substrate is assigned 60° for hydrophilic and 120° for hydrophobic substrates, besides another 150° one in the section \ref{4.5}.
+The contact angles of the substrates are assigned 60$^\circ$ for hydrophilic and 120$^\circ$ for hydrophobic substrates, besides another 150$^\circ$ hydrophobic substrate for the drop falling.